INDIAN HILL SCHOOL DISTRICT

 Frequently Asked Questions

 What is expected to appear on the May 4, 2020 ballot for our schools?

 The combined operating and bond issue is estimated at approximately 5.43 mills.
 The estimated cost of the May 4 ballot issue is approximately $190.05/year ($ 15.84/month) per $100,000 of property market value per the County Auditor’s website.
-The bond issue is a 30-year financial commitment; the operational levy will be a 5-year commitment, with an option to place a renewal on a future ballot.
+The bond issue is a 30-year financial commitment that would generate $77 million for our facilities – that total includes the replacement of Indian Hill Middle School; security upgrades at every building; and necessary mechanical upgrades across the District.
+The operational levy will be a 5-year commitment, that would generate $3.3 million per year for five years in operating funds with an option to place a renewal on a future ballot.

 Why did the Board decide to combine the two ballot issues (bond and operating) into one ballot issue?